mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

 secure channel that a node can use to gain trust in the ipv4only.arpa query being answered by the network's designated DNS64 {{?RFC6147}} server.
-This document updates {{!RFC7050}} to redefine "secure channel" and specify requirements for networks and client nodes to determine how the channel between the DNS64 server and the client node can be considered secure for trusting the discovered IPv6 translation prefix.
+This document updates {{!RFC7050}} to redefine "secure channel" and specify requirements for networks and client nodes to determine whether the channel between the DNS64 server and the client node can be considered secure for trusting the discovered IPv6 translation prefix.